MHageH/c_uart_interface/README.md

 - Tested on the ground with both STM32F4 and PC architectures
 - modified the sequences, work as expected
 - Added automatic arm/disarm functions
+- Move all the execution sequences to seperate files
+- Concatenate all the repetitive commands into functions

 ## TODO
 - Reduce timer prescaler